 When you sign up for an Automation Cloud account on the community plan, your organization is created by default within a community deployment.
 Data for all community customers is hosted on our free community servers in the European Union.

-If you sign up for an enterprise trial directly, your organization is created in a paid enterprise deployment.
+If you sign up for an Pro Trial directly, your organization is created in a paid deployment.
 In this case, business data is stored as described in Tenant and service regions.

-Upon upgrading from community to enterprise, your organization and any pre-existing services created on the free community deployments are migrated to the paid enterprise deployment over time.
+Upon upgrading from the Free plan to Pro, Pro Trial, or Enterprise, your organization and any pre-existing services created on the free deployments are migrated to the paid deployment over time.

-After upgrading to enterprise or enterprise trial, any new services provisioned for new tenants are hosted within the paid enterprise deployment located in the tenant region you choose.
+After upgrading to a paid or trial plans, any new services provisioned for new tenants are hosted within the paid deployment located in the tenant region you choose.

 Within each region, we have multiple deployments for each of our services for load-balancing and high availability.